 Last year’s videos can be seen here.

-Social media exposure: Combined, BOAT and BLUE have a large social media following (Instagram: 283,000, Facebook Likes: 97,000 Twitter: 44,000).
+Social media exposure: Combined, BOAT and Blue Marine have a large social media following (Instagram: 283,000, Facebook Likes: 97,000 Twitter: 44,000).
 Each winner will be announced across these social media platforms furthering their exposure.
-You can view last year’s impact report here.

 Do you know of an individual or organisation that is that is deserved of winning an ocean award?
 Make sure you recognise their work by nominating them via BOAT’s website.